Defense of Katowice: Background

 The town of Katowice was located close to the Polish-German border at the time.
 Given the growing Polish–German tensions, local Polish activists, mainly former Silesian insurgents and youths from the Polish Boy and Girl Scouting, started to organize self-defense militia units by the end of August 1939.
-The Polish militia commander from 1 September was Jan Faks.
+The Polish militia commander from 1 September was Jan Faska.
 The town was within the operational area of the Polish Kraków Army, but the Polish Army high command decided to abandon the city, with government officials, police forces, regular army units and some support formations, including elements of local militia, evacuating by 2 September, with some militia retreating on the following day.

 The German forces converging on the city included the 8th Panzer Division, the 239 Infantry Division of General Ferdinand Neuling and the 28th Jäger Division, as well as the German border guard units from Grenzschutz Abschnittskommando and German militia Freikorps (Freikorps Ebbinghaus) units.
 Katowice's Muchowiec Airport was bombed on 1 September.

 The Battle of Mikołów occurred in the vicinity of Katowice on 1–2 September.